-In the ordinary course of business, the Company is involved in various legal actions and proceedings brought against it from time to time in connection with its operations.
+In the ordinary course of business, the Company is involved in and potentially subject to legal proceedings brought against it from time to time in connection with its operations.
+The COVID-19 pandemic has increased the risk that litigation or other legal proceedings, regardless of merit, will be commenced against the Company.